MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bir nesne Oluşturucusu oluşturur, depolanan `locale` nesne için varsayılan yerel ayar başlatıldı.
+Oluşturucu bir nesne oluşturur, saklı `locale` nesnesi için varsayılan yerel ayar başlatılır.

 ### <a name="example"></a>Örnek